fsotoc/grtools/README.md

 3. Summary statistics analysis (i.e. Kadlec's MSDA; see Kadlec & Townsend, 1992) for the 2x2 identification experiment.
 4. Summary statistics analysis for the 2x2 Garner filtering task (Ashby & Maddox, 1994).

 A tutorial introduction to GRT analyses using **grtools** can be found in [this *Frontiers In Psychology* paper](http://journal.frontiersin.org/article/10.3389/fpsyg.2017.00696/full).
+Please use the following reference when you report analyses performed using **grtools**:

+Soto, F. A., Zheng, E., & Ashby, F. G. (2017).
+Testing separability and independence of perceptual dimensions with general recognition theory: A tutorial and new R package (grtools). *Frontiers in Psychology, 8*:696.

 **Note that this package is still under development.
-This is a pre-release version that has not been extensively tested.
 We welcome your comments, feature requests, bug reports, etc.**

 # Installation